strongloop/cascon2019/greeter/README.md

 ### Step 1: Create a caching service

-Stop the app with Ctrl+C.
+**Stop the app with Ctrl+C**

-1. Copy the contents of [caching.service.ts](https://github.com/strongloop/cascon2019/blob/dremond_update/greeter/src/caching.service.ts) to a new file in your workspace named `src/caching.service.ts`.
+1. Copy the contents of [caching.service.ts](https://github.com/strongloop/cascon2019/blob/dremond_update/greeter/src/caching.service.ts) to a new file in your workspace named `src/services/caching.service.ts`.

 2. Create the binding key for caching service.

-    As we mentioned above, a binding connects its value to a unique key as the address to access the entry in a context.
-For example,

-    ```ts
-    ctx.bind('hello').to('world'); // BindingKey='hello', BindingValue='world'`
-    ```

     Let's create the binding key for the caching service so that you can inject it in an observer or an interceptor later.